 Special Aspects of the Astronomy Program

-The Department is housed in the new Science and Technology Building, which will provide modern offices, classrooms, introductory and advanced undergraduate labs, and faculty research facilities that provide students with an ideal working environment.
+The Department is housed in the new Science and Technology Building, which provides modern offices, classrooms, introductory and advanced undergraduate labs, and faculty research facilities that offer students an ideal working environment.

 The Department owns an observatory site on Mauna Kea among some of the largest and most powerful instruments in the world.
 A planned new telescope will provide students with the opportunity to pursue research-grade projects under the supervision of Department faculty, who have active research projects in several areas of astronomy.
 In addition, the Observatory Internship program, coordinated with institutions based in the University Park of Science and Technology, offers students a unique opportunity to gain practical or research experience at astronomical observatories atop Mauna Kea prior to obtaining their degree.